|CNY Hiking HOME PAGE||High Peaks Wilderness||The 46 ADK High Peaks|

 The designated hikersí parking lot is just off NY 73 opposite the parking lot for the Roaring Brook Trail.
 This spot is 3 miles south of the High Peaks sign in Keen or 5.9 miles north of the junction of NY 9 and NY 73.
 From here it is about 0.5 of a mile hike west along the gravel road and past the golf course to the start of the Lake Road and the trailhead.

 There is room for about 30-40 cars but on busy weekends it does fill early and there is no parking allowed anywhere else in the area except at designated sites.
-We have also been asked to mention that dogs are absolutely PROHIBITED on AMR land.
+We have also have been asked to mention that dogs are absolutely PROHIBITED on AMR land.
 This is not a new rule, but one that has been enforced for over 100 years.
 Don't plan on taking your dog on this hike.

 |CNY Hiking HOME PAGE||Adirondack Park||Northville-Placid Trail||The 46 ADK High Peaks||ADK Fire Tower Challenge|